County of Santa Barbara

 January 27, 2026

-Services (Cal OES) Unserved/Underserved Victim Advocacy and Outreach Program Grant,
+OES) Unserved/Underserved Victim Advocacy and Outreach Program Grant, as follows:

-application, and if awarded, execute the Grant Subaward Agreement, which includes the
+if awarded, execute the Grant Subaward Agreement, which includes the Grant Subaward

-Grant Subaward Assurances, Program Standard Assurance Addendum, Standard Certification
+Assurances, Program Standard Assurance Addendum, Standard Certification of Compliance, and

-of Compliance, and Application Signatures Form to accept anticipated funding with the Cal
+Application Signatures Form to accept anticipated funding with the Cal OES

-OES Unserved/Underserved Victim Advocacy and Outreach Program Grant for the award
+Unserved/Underserved Victim Advocacy and Outreach Program Grant for the award period of

-amendments to extend the term of the Grant Award Agreement through June 30, 2027, or to
+extend the term of the Grant Award Agreement through June 30, 2027, or to increase the grant

-increase the grant award in an amount not to exceed an additional $50,000.00, with the
+award in an amount not to exceed an additional $50,000.00, with the concurrence of Risk

 A-14)